-Similarly, more than six inches of snow accumulating on the ground can cause an obstruction as well.
+Similarly, more than six inches of snow accumulating on the ground can also cause an obstruction.

 9- Folding Doors

-First, they take up less space when open, since they fold back against the wall rather than swinging out into the driveway or garage.
+First, they occupy less space when open since they fold back against the wall rather than swinging out into the driveway or garage.
 This can be a major advantage if you have a small garage or limited space to work with.

 Additionally, folding garage doors can provide better insulation than traditional doors, helping to keep your garage cooler in the summer and warmer in the winter.

-Finally, many people find them to be more aesthetically pleasing than traditional garage doors.
+Finally, many people find them more aesthetically pleasing than traditional garage doors.

 Whether you’re looking for a new garage door for practical or aesthetic reasons, folding garage doors are definitely worth considering.